giovannypietro/poi/README.md

 - **Missing fields** - What intent information are we not capturing?
 - **Field definitions** - Are our field names and descriptions clear?
 - **Data types** - Do the proposed data structures make sense?
+- **Security model** - Does our ICP signature and agent lineage binding provide adequate protection?
 - **Extensibility** - How can we make this format future-proof?

 ## We Need Your Feedback